rackerlabs/support-how-to/content/rpc-openstack/compute-cloud-nova-using-seamicro-sm15000.md

 OpenStack compute consists of different services, but they are mainly categorized into two types of nodes:

--   Controller Node &ndash; Controller node hosts RabbitMQ server, MySQL database, Keystone, API server, Horizon, and Glance.
+-   Controller Node - Controller node hosts RabbitMQ server, MySQL database, Keystone, API server, Horizon, and Glance.

 <!-- -->

--   Compute Node &ndash; nova-compute and nova-network.
+-   Compute Node - nova-compute and nova-network.

 The API service is responsible for receiving and responding to the user request.
 Once the request is received, the nova-scheduler service finds